foxmoder/fennec/README.md

 Fennec instead allows the programmer to write functions for each ISO 7816 instruction as they would in a systems language, using [protocol buffers](https://protobuf.dev/) within the command and response APDUs' data fields for serialization.
 This ensures that data passed to the card is interpreted correctly in a manner transparent to the user.

+As an added perk, Fennec also leverages protocol buffers to auto-generate code for creating APDUs to call any such function.

 ### Better typing

 Java Card provides fairly barebones support for various types: just `boolean`, `byte`, `short`, and `int`, as well as arrays of those.

 On top of these, Fennec provides built-in support for wide integer types, option types, and result types.
+All of these can be returned directly from the card and serialized effortlessly.

 ### Simpler syntax